hassancs91/csharp-do-snapshooter/README.md

 <h3>How to run?<h3>

-<p>You need to download the curl executable for windows and place it besire the applciation executable file.</p>
+<p>You need to download the curl executable for windows and place it beside the application executable file.</p>

 And then the application will run normally.
 <br>